 Andy Hargreaves holds the Thomas More Brennan Chair in Education at the Boston College Lynch School of Education, where he specializes in teacher education, special education, whole person education, and curriculum and instruction.

 Robyn R. Jackson, PhD, has been an educator for more than a decade.
 As a National Board–certified English teacher, she increased the enrollment of minority and nontraditional students in her AP Language and Composition classes and tripled her overall course enrollment within one year without a decrease in her students' test scores.

-As a middle school administrator in Montgomery County, Maryland, she has worked to revise the district's gifted and talented policy to be more inclusive of all students and helped craft the district's critical Middle School Reform Plan.
+As a middle school administrator in Montgomery County, Md., she has worked to revise the district's gifted and talented policy to be more inclusive of all students and helped craft the district's critical Middle School Reform Plan.
 She also helped lead the largest middle school in the district to state and national Blue Ribbon status.

 As an educator, she has served as an adjunct professor and has presented her own research at several national conferences.

 Heidi Hayes Jacobs is founder and president of Curriculum Designers, providing professional services to schools, organizations, and agencies to create modern learning environments, upgrade curriculum, and support teaching strategies to meet the needs of contemporary learners.
 Her models on curriculum mapping and curriculum design have been featured in numerous books and software solutions throughout the world.
 She has taught courses at Columbia University’s Teachers College in New York City since 1981.

 Russ Quaglia is a globally recognized pioneer in the field of education, known for his unwavering dedication to student voice and aspirations.
 His commitment to young people is driven by his passion to ensure the voice of each student is heard, honored, and acted upon.
 His aspirations are to keep challenging the status quo in schools.